httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Content Encryption Key Derivation {#derivation}

 In order to allow the reuse of keying material for multiple different messages, a content encryption key is derived for each message.
-This key is derived from the decoded value of the "salt" parameter using the HMAC-based key derivation function (HKDF) described in [RFC5869] using the SHA-256 hash algorithm [FIPS180-2].
+The content encryption key is derived from the decoded value of the "salt" parameter using the HMAC-based key derivation function (HKDF) described in [RFC5869] using the SHA-256 hash algorithm [FIPS180-2].

 The decoded value of the "salt" parameter is the salt input to HKDF function.
 The keying material identified by the "keyid" parameter is the input keying